Hard Boiled (comics): Plot

 At the Willeford building, it is revealed that both Barbara and Mr. Willeford, the morbidly obese founder of the company, have been tracking Carl's movements through the city.
 Meanwhile, Carl steals a new set of clothes and makes his way onto the subway, where he is attacked by a group of frightened citizens and is forced to kill them.
 Carl's dog follows him onto the train as Carl finds a Willeford logo underneath the torn skin on his arm and realizes that Unit Two's story was true.
 Carl's dog offers to lead him to the Willeford building to get some answers from his creators.

 Later that night, Barbara hears loud noises from inside the Willeford building and goes to investigate, finding a trail of destruction and dead bodies leading deeper into the building.
 Realizing Carl has arrived, she rushes off to find him.
 When she finally reaches him, she sees that Carl has slaughtered most of the security forces but has been all but destroyed in the process.
 When Barbara finds him, he is in the clutches of Willeford's mechanical aides and is slowly being pulled apart by his owner.
 Defeated, Carl makes a deal with Mr. Willeford to be put back together, have his memory reset, and be returned to his family.
 Her plans for revolution in shambles, Barbara commits suicide by hooking herself up to a large generator and overloading her circuits.
 Some time later, Carl, with a new skin, new car and new memories, returns to his family, completely unaware of his true nature once more.

 Video game

-An arcade shoot-em-up video game was released in 1997 for the PlayStation, developed and published by French company Cryo Interactive Entertainment.
+An arcade shoot-em-up video game was released in 1997 for the PlayStation, developed by French company Cryo Interactive Entertainment.
+It was to be published by GTE Interactive Media, but as that company closed doors, it was published by Cryo themselves in Europe, and by Sieg Co. in Japan.
+PC and Saturn versions were announced but never released; prototypes of the Saturn version were eventually released.